baijum/essential-go/sphinx/answers.rst

    }

 **Problem 2:** Create a map of world nations and details.
-They key could be the country name and value could be an object with details including capital, currency, and population.
+The key could be the country name and value could be an object with details including capital, currency, and population.